POLICY ON BUDGET AUTHORITY AND METHOD OF PAYMENT FOR AGREEMENTS WITH NON-FEDERAL SPONSORS

 Unresolved cash or budget deficits:

 Normally, the entire authorized project budget will be loaded to the account at the beginning of the project, regardless of the method of payment.
-Examples of exceptions include clinical trials, projects with a fixed-rate/fee payment basis, and high-risk-sponsors, in which case the budget is loaded as cash is received.
+Examples of exceptions include clinical trials, projects with a fixed-rate/fee payment basis, and high-risk-sponsors, in which case the budget is loaded as cash is received (cash-basis).
+Departments must either submit a backstop on account setup to cover expenditures for these cash-basis accounts, or accept the risk of the agreement and permit budget to be loaded in full.
+Running the cash-basis account in deficit without a backstop is not permissable.

 Research, Discovery & Innovation will periodically receive an accounts receivable report, sorted by sponsor, to identify sponsor non-payment patterns.
 Research, Discovery & Innovation has the right to restrict spending to cash-on-hand if the sponsor is overdue in making payment to the University or if other circumstances justify a more conservative approach.
 At discretion of Research, Discovery & Innovation, indirect cost revenue associated with non-federal sponsored account may be withheld from the college allocation until the applicable payment is received from the sponsor.